ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

     {{ path | expandvars }}

-.. note:: `expandvars` expands local variables, using it on remote paths can lead to errors.
+.. note:: `expandvars` expands local variables; using it on remote paths can lead to errors.

 .. versionadded:: 2.6